 IMPACT TYPE POTENTIAL IMPACT MITIGATION MEASURES COST RESPONSIBI LITY A12-2: KETRACO will develop Emergency Response Plans (ERPs) in cooperation with local emergency authorities and hospitals.
 KETRACO will extend the Worker Code of Conduct to include guidelines on worker -community interactions and will provide training on the worker code of conduct to all employees including contractors and subcontractors as part of the induction process.
 KETRACO will provide primary health care and first aid at construction camp sites to avoid pressure on local healthcare infrastructures.
 KETRACO will implement a Community Grievance Mechanism.
-KETRACO will develop and implement a Traffic Management Plan covering aspect such as vehicle safety, driver, and passenger behaviour, use of drugs and alcohol, operating hours, rest periods, community education on traffic safety and accident reporting and investigations 90,000 A13: Gender- based violence at the community level -Gender-based violence at the community level -Forced Early Marriages -Sexual Exploitation and Abuse -Transactional sex. -Shift in power A13-1: KETRACO will extend the Worker Code of Conduct to include guidelines on worker -community interactions and will provide training on the worker code of conduct periodically to all employees including contractors and subcontractors as part of the induction process.
-400,000 Contractor Civil Engineer & Social Team Implementation role) KETRACO Social Safeguards 1 Establish a link between KETRACO activities or operations with, Team
+KETRACO will develop and implement a Traffic Management Plan covering aspect such as vehicle safety, driver, and passenger behaviour, use of drugs and alcohol, operating hours, rest periods, community education on traffic safety and accident reporting and investigations 90,000 A13: Gender- based violence at the community level -Gender-based violence at the community level -Forced Early Marriages -Sexual Exploitation and Abuse -Transactional sex. provide training on the worker code of conduct periodically to all employees including contractors and subcontractors as part of the induction process.
+400,000 Contractor Civil Engineer & Social Team Implementation role) KETRACO Social -Shift in power Establish a link between KETRACO activities or operations with, Safeguards Team

 IMPACT TYPE POTENTIAL IMPACT MITIGATION MEASURES COST RESPONSIBI LITY community or family. -Abusive behaviour among project- related staff GBV cases at the community level such as domestic violence.
 This is to ensure that all GBV cases reported at the community level and resulting from or exacerbated by project operations are managed effectively.Conduct safety audits to identify settings affected by the project that might increase the risk of GBVH.Ensuring that all the workers have contracts and background checks including reference from the most recent employers.
-(Supervisory and monitoring role) A14: Violation of children rights by contractor and labour force on site children rights by contractor and labour A14-1: KETRACO will extend the Worker Code of Conduct to include guidelines on worker -community interactions and will provide training on the worker code of conduct to all employees including contractors and subcontractors as part of the induction process.
-A 14-2: Prepare and implement a Child Protection Strategy A 14-3: Prepare and implement a child protection plan and monitoring the employment register, A 14-4: Employing persons aged 18+ years 150,000 Contractor Civil Engineer & Environmental Team Implementation role) KETRACO Civil Engineer & Environmental Safeguards Team (Supervisory and monitoring role) A15: Archaeology and Cultural Heritage Impacts -Restriction to access cultural sites.
+(Supervisory and monitoring role) A14: Violation of children rights by contractor and labour force on site children rights by contractor and labour A14-1: • KETRACO will extend the Worker Code of Conduct to include guidelines on worker -community interactions and will provide training on the worker code of conduct to all employees including contractors and subcontractors as part of the 150,000 Contractor Civil Engineer & Environmental Team Implementation role) KETRACO Civil Engineer & Environmental Safeguards Team (Supervisory and monitoring role) A15: Archaeology and Cultural Heritage Impacts -Restriction to access cultural sites.
 Avoid damage to, relocation of or restricting access to physical, cultural resources.
 600,000 Contractor Civil Engineer & Environmental